Chapter 5

 “You miss home?”
 Kolo asked Goguk.

-The two of them had been spending much of their free time together, many of the Abantu hoping that Goguk might have found an ikanabe.
+The two of them were spending much free time together, many of the Abantu hoping that Goguk might have found a new ikanabe.

-“It was nice where we lived,” he answered.
+“It was nice where we lived,” he said.
 “I like eating mussels.
 They are my favorite.”

-Yathi clicked rapidly and made a grunting sound.
-“I want to go back to the other river, with the little palm trees.”
+Yathi clicked rapidly, added a grunt and said, “I want to go back to the other river, with the little palm trees.”

-Yathi laughed and said, “I wish I could do that.”
+Yathi said, “I wish I could do that,” and the others laughed and made appropriate sounds of disgust.

-Nose to nose, the night was bright enough so they could see each other’s features.
+Nose to nose, the night was bright enough for them to see each other’s features.

 “Why are your eyes so?”